 1. Set a theme and consider other entertainment

-While not every auction has to be a themed one, choosing and sticking with a particular theme is a great way to boost excitement and pull off a seamless event.
+While not every auction has to be a themed one, choosing and sticking with a particular theme is a great way to boost excitement for your event.
 Depending on when your auction will fall in the calendar year, you may consider planning an event around a major holiday such as:

 Another creative idea would be aligning your silent auction theme with your organization’s mission.
 For example, if your nonprofit supports wildlife conservation, you could decorate the venue like a rainforest with related items available for bidding.